t-tests for a single sample (Lab 5)

 Step 5: Decide whether or not to reject the null hypothesis

-Yes, we can reject the null.
-The z-value you found should have been larger than the cutoff of +1.96, meaning that you can conclude that this is different from the null distribution.
+Assuming you excluded the 0s for firstjobage by filtering them out: Yes, we should reject the null.
+The z-value you found was larger (more rare) than 1.96, meaning that you can conclude that this is different from the null distribution.
+We reject the null hypothesis.

 Switching from z to t

 Now we’ll try to do this whole thing again, with a slight difference: looking at the most basic kind of t-score.
 A one-sample t-test has one primary difference from the basic z-test: rather than assuming that we know the population’s standard deviation, we instead accept that we do not.
 All we know in this instance is the population mean.
 So, here, let’s repeat this test.
-Only this time, we’re going to calculate the standard deviation ourselves.
-(We’ll still imagine a population mean of 14.)
+Only this time, we’re going to calculate the standard deviation ourselves from our sample.
+And this time, let’s compare to a population mean that assumes more people are working earlier—perhaps count the kid with the lemonade stand—and imagine a population mean of \(\mu=14\).

 Step 2